d3/d3-array/README.md

 <a name="difference" href="#difference">#</a> d3.<b>difference</b>(<i>iterable</i>, ...<i>others</i>) · [Source](https://github.com/d3/d3-array/blob/master/src/difference.js)

-Returns a new Set containing every value in *iterable* that is not in any of the *others* iterables.
+Returns a new InternSet containing every value in *iterable* that is not in any of the *others* iterables.

 ```js
 d3.difference([0, 1, 2, 0], [1]) // Set {0, 2}